Qlik Cloud Analytics

 Power BI

-Power BI’s AutoML capabilities require Azure ML, a separate product made for data scientists and experts that requires additional cost.
-Plus, Power BI doesn’t have nearly as many connectors as Qlik.
-So, as usual, Microsoft works well only if you have their whole stack.
+In Power BI, AutoML capabilities sufficient to match Qlik's built in ML/Predictive abilities can only be accessed through Premium with costly Fabric credit usage.
+In addition.
+Power BI doesn’t have nearly as many connectors as Qlik.
+Keeping it to business as usual, Microsoft works well only if you have their whole stack.

 - Ben Dean*

-Users of all skill levels across your business can engage in the best way for them, from data exploration to real-time analytics, to natural language interaction, on the same platform with a common analytics data pipeline, analytics engine and AI capabilities.
+Users of all skill levels across your business can engage in the best way for them, from data exploration to real-time analytics and natural language interaction, on the same platform with a common analytics data pipeline, analytics engine, and AI capabilities.

 Power BI